Keyboard Maestro 8 Automates Even More of Your Mac Life

 Those changes are the tip of the proverbial iceberg for Keyboard Maestro 8, which boasts over 100 new features overall.
 You can trigger macros directly from the clipboard switcher to transform clipboard history items, increase the text size in the editor and clipboard switchers for improved readability, download text or images from remote Web sites, save and access structured data with permanently saved dictionaries, and much more.

 Keyboard Maestro 8 requires OS X 10.10 Yosemite or later and works fine in 10.13 High Sierra.
 New copies cost $36, and upgrades from previous versions are $18 (from version 7 through 19 November 2017) or $25 (from older versions or after the cutoff date).
 Anyone who purchased after 1 March 2017 is eligible for a free upgrade.
-It’s a 22 MB download, and in the two weeks since the initial release of 8.0, Peter has already pushed out three small updates with to address minor bugs.
+It’s a 22 MB download, and in the two weeks since the initial release of 8.0, Peter has already pushed out three small updates to address minor bugs.